Teatumateatata

-Nan Teatumateatata was the fifth high chief of Butaritari and Makin.
+Nan Teatumateatata (c.
+1780) was the fifth high chief of Makin and Butaritari.
+He was the last high chief to rule before European contact.
+After eliminating two pretenders to his title before he would have been killed himself, Nan Teatumateatata enjoyed a long and unchallenged reign.
+During the early 19th century, Nan Teatumateatata abdicated in favour of his son, Nan Teitimararoa.

 Life

 Teatumateatata was the son of Teauoki, the fourth high chief of Butaritari and Makin.
 His name can be translated as "Brilliant Leader" or "The Chief With Great Insight".
 Before Teauoki died in the 1790s, he asked Manarara, his only living full brother, to serve as Teatumateatata's regent until the boy was old enough.
 Manarara ultimately tried to pass the chieftainship on to two of his sons—just as Teauoki had taken the title from another branch of his family—and most of the people recognised the new chiefs by giving them the gifts of food which were customarily for the high chief.
 However, the two pretenders believed that to fully attain the title, they needed to eliminate Teatumateata, who was living on Makin at the time.
 They planned to assassinate Teatumateatata in the maneaba of Butaritari Town, where the people usually gathered to perform dance and play games.
 However, Nan Temango, the headman of Makin and Teauoki's half-brother, had warned Teatumateatata of the plot beforehand.

 Teatumateatata arrived at Butaritari, ostensibly to participate in the festivities.
 The day before he would have died, Teatumateatata, three of his brothers, the husband of a sister, and two of his followers slayed Manarana's sons.
 Teatumateatata helped bury them out of respect for their kinship.
 However, Nei Rabatanabuariki, Teatumateatata's principal wife and the full sister of the slain, threw her and Teatumateatata's infant son into the grave in protest.
 Insulted, Teatumateata angrily threw dirt on his baby, which was rescued by a bystander.
 Once Teatumateatata had become the undisputed chief, he removed all family members apart from his siblings and their descendants—or Temango and his descendants—from the aristocracy.
 His siblings and some of his children became aristocrats in Butaritari Town.
 Some other children of Teatumateata and his siblings founded lines of aristocrats and headmen in other villages.